makersacademy/rps-challenge/README.md

 ## Approach

-- Given the smaller number of user stories than previously on Makers project, the first step was to break these down further.
+- Given the smaller number of user stories given than previously on Makers project, the first step was to break these down further.
 - Working from the user stories, the design stage had two key elements: the design of the user interface and the domain model.
-- I initially began with Sinatra set up and fulfilment of the first user story (having the user's name in lights!) before creating four classes mapped on in the domain model: Game, Computer, Player and Weapon.
+- I initially began with Sinatra set up and fulfilment of the first user story (having the user's name in lights!) before creating four Ruby classes, which I had designed whilst domain modelling: Game, Computer, Player and Weapon.
 - Once the Ruby infrastructure was in place, I brought this functionality to the controller and view to enable a user to play rock-paper-scissors against the computer.
 - All code was test-driven.